Being a vegetarian in Jordan

 Jordan, just like India, runs on tea.
 The tea is black, extremely sweet with different herbs infused – Hibiscus, mint or thyme.
 I absolutely loved the Bedouin tea (with thyme).
 Almost had an overdose of sugar, drinking the oh-so-yummy Jordanian herbal tea (black tea with sage leaves), I did my best subsiding the sugar levels by gulping down some Turkish coffee, every now and then.
 (Cost: 0.5 JD to 1.5JD)

-The local dishes of Jordan like most other Arabic regions includes Pita, Falafels, Kebabs, Shawarma, the variety of spreads and some traditional Bedouin dishes.
-While meat is dominant in Arabic cuisine, vegetarians have quite a few options to choose from (it may not be the best of what Jordan has to offer).
+The local dishes of Jordan include Pita, Falafels, Kebabs, Shawarma, the variety of spreads and some traditional Bedouin dishes.
+While meat is dominant in Arabic cuisine, yet, vegetarians have quite a few options to choose from.

-I almost had an overdose of sugar, drinking the oh-so-yummy Jordanian herbal tea (black tea with sage leaves), I did my best subsiding the sugar levels by gulping down some Turkish coffee, every now and then.
+I almost had an overdose of sugar, drinking Jordanian herbal tea (black tea with sage leaves).
+I did my best subsiding the sugar levels by gulping down strong Turkish coffee.
 The cost of eating out in Jordan can be minimal if you pick restaurants carefully and stick to national dishes.
-A falafel sandwich or a Shawarma would cost you about 0.75 JD to 1.0 JD at most places, while touristy places like Petra the same goes to 3 JD-5JD.
+A falafel sandwich or a Shawarma would cost you about 0.75 JD to 1.0 JD, while in touristy places like Petra it would cost 3 JD-5JD.
 Tea most places would cost 0.5 JD and a Turkish coffee ranges from 1.50 JD to 2.JD.